Software-For-Love/documentation/challenges/pm.md

 2. Conflict 2 \
 All members of your team are productive and contribute equally to the project.
 While having group discussion however, you notice that only a few members of the team actually speak.
 Others don't often provide their opinion.
 A good leader listens to everyone’s ideas before making a decision.
 How do you ensure you’ve heard everyone's ideas in a supportive manner?

-_The solutions do not need to be more than a paragraph, and can be presented in a .doc, .txt or .pdf format._
+Any assumptions you make must be stated in your final submission. _The solutions do not need to be more than a paragraph, and can be presented in a .doc, .txt or .pdf format._

 ### Submission